amin-codes/MaraudersMap/README.md

 # How To Install
 1. Download the plugin from either [Spigot](https://www.spigotmc.org/resources/marauders-map.38505/) or [Bukkit](https://dev.bukkit.org/projects/marauders-map).
 There is no difference.
-2. Put the plugin in your server's "plugins" folder.
+2. Put the plugin in your server's `plugins` folder.
 3. You are done.
 Now you can just start the server and hopefully enjoy this plugin.

 # Config.yml